 Since mice need to be held in clean environments, don’t forget to check the cage they live in.
 It should be a neatly set up and well-maintained cage.
 This is another indicator that the mouse is as healthy as possible.

-Mouse are good in finding a way to get out.
+Mice are good at finding a way to get out.
 Therefore, you need to look for an aquarium or cage that guarantees that he doesn’t get out.
-For a single mouse, it is recommended to buy 10-gallon aquarium.
+For a single mouse, it is recommended to buy a 10-gallon aquarium.
 If you want to buy a cage, however, just make sure that the wires are placed at least a quarter of an inch from each other.

-In that case, you should look for at least a 24×12’’ cage, preferably a covered one.
+In that case, you should look for at least a 24″ x 12″ cage, preferably a covered one.
 The next thing you need is a food bowl.
 This should be something that you can easily wash over and over again without damaging it.
 Look for a dish that is hard to flip over since mice tend to kick them over.

 If you can find a toilet paper tube or something like that in your house then you might not even need to buy those toys.
 It is also important to give them something like cardboard or wood to chew on.

-Mice find it comfortable to sleep on dust-free pellets or poplar, aspen, birch or maple shavings.
+Mice find sleeping on dust-free pellets or poplar, aspen, birch or maple shavings are comfortable.
 You can put any of these into the cage.
 Cob litter or cedar shavings should be avoided.